7 Steps to Growing Potatoes!

 What did we do differently?

-- We planted earlier.
+We planted earlier.
 I had always heard everyone saying plant your potatoes on St. Patrick’s Day and harvest before the 4th of July.
 This year I had the kids plant the potatoes as soon as they arrived and were cut.
 We ordered our potatoes from Wood Prairie Farms.
-Click here to see their website.

-- We had a cooler beginning of spring.
+We had a cooler beginning of spring.
 My friend Terri said potatoes don’t form or grow tubers after soil temps reach 75 degrees.
-I checked to see what Mother Earth News had to say about it and they say maximum tuber formation occurs with soil temps are between 60 and 70 degrees, so our weather this year had a lot to do with our success.
-Click here to read their potato growing tips.
+I did some research and maximum tuber formation occurs with soil temps are between 60 and 70 degrees, so our weather this year had a lot to do with our success.
 Thanks Terri for that really helpful tidbit!

 More information on how to build raised beds, build a trellis for your plants, and basic gardening information you need is available here in these beginning gardening videos.
 Click here for more information.
 You can even download a tour of what types of beds we have in our preschool gardens for free.